-PROVISION OF NON-ASSURANCE SERVICES TO ASSURANCE CLIENTS

-Introduction 950.1 Firms are required to comply with the fundamental principles, be independent, and apply the conceptual framework set out in Section 120 to identify, evaluate and address threats to independence.
-950.2 Firms might provide a range of non-assurance services to their assurance clients, consistent with their skills and
+SECTION 950 PROVISION OF CLIENTS NON-ASSURANCE SERVICES TO ASSURANCE Introduction 950.1 Firms are required to comply with the fundamental principles, be independent, and apply the conceptual framework set out in Section 120 to identify, evaluate and address threats to independence.
+950.2 Firms might provide a range of non-assurance services to their assurance clients, consistent with their skills and expertise.

-1 CORTIL SCHEDOLL COMMUNICA expertise.
 Providing certain non-assurance services to assurance clients might create threats to compliance with the fundamental principles and threats to independence.
 950.3 This section sets out requirements and application material relevant to applying the conceptual framework to identify, evaluate and address threats to independence when providing non-assurance services to assurance clients.
 950.4 New business practices, the evolution of financial markets and changes in technology are some developments that make it impossible to draw up an all-inclusive list of non-assurance services that firms might provide to an assurance client.
 The conceptual framework and the general provisions in this section apply when a firm proposes to a client to provide a non-assurance service for which there are no specific requirements and application material.
-950.5 The requirements and application material in this section apply where a firm - (a) Uses technology to provide a non-assurance service to an assurance client; or (b) Provides, sells, resells or licenses technology resulting in the provision of a non-assurance service by the firm - (i) To an assurance client; or (ii) To an entity that provides services using such technology to assurance clients of the firm.
-Requirement s and Application Material General Rick of Accur ning Management Responsibilities When Providing a
+Requirements and d Application Material General Risk of Assuming Management Responsibilities When Providing a Non-Assurance Service 950.5 A1 When a firm provides a non-assurance service to an assurance client, there is a risk that a firm will assume a management responsibility in relation to the underlying subject matter and, in an attestation engagement, the subject matter information of the assurance engagement unless the firm is satisfied that the requirements in paragraphs R900.13 and R900.14 have been complied with.

-Risk of Assuming Management Responsibilities When Providing a Non-Assurance Service paragraphs R900.13 and R900.14 have been complied with.
-Accepting an Engag gement to Provide a Non-Assurance Service R950.7 Before a firm accepts an engagement to provide a non-assurance service to an assurance client, the firm shall apply the conceptual framework to identify, evaluate and address any threat to independence that might be created by providing that service.
-Identifying and Eva uluating Threats 950.8 A1 A description of the categories of threats that might arise when a firm provides a non-assurance service to an assurance client is set out in paragraph 120.6 A3.
-Factors that are relevant in identifying and evaluating different threats that might be created by providing non-assurance service to an assurance client include (a) The nature, scope, intended use and purpose of the service; (b) The manner in which the service will be provided, such as the personnel to be involved and their location; (c) The client's dependency on the service, including the frequency with which the service will be provided; (d) The legal and regulatory environment in which the service is provided; (e) Whether the client is a public interest entity; (f) The level of expertise of the client's management and employees with respect to the type of service provided; (g) Whether the outcome of the service will affect the underlying subject matter and, in an attestation engagement, matters reflected in the subject matter information of the assurance engagement, and, if so - (i) The extent to which the outcome of the service will have a material effect on the underlying subject matter and, in an attestation engagement, the subject matter information of the assurance engagement; and
+Accepting an Eng agement to Provide a Non-Assurance Service R950.6 Before a firm accepts an engagement to provide a non-assurance service to an assurance client, the firm shall apply the conceptual framework to identify, evaluate and address any threat to independence that might be created by providing that service.
+Identifying and Ev valuating Threats 950.7 A1 A description of the categories of threats that might arise when a firm provides a non-assurance service to an assurance client is set out in paragraph 120.6 A3.
+950.7 A2 Factors that are relevant in identifying and evaluating the different threats that might be created by providing a non-assurance service to an assurance client include - (a) The nature, scope, intended use and purpose of the service; (b) The manner in which the service will be provided, such as the personnel to be involved and their location; (c) The legal and regulatory environment in which the service is provided; (d) Whether the client is a public interest entity; (e) The level of expertise of the client's management and employees with respect to the type of service provided; (f) Whether the outcome of the service will affect the underlying subject matter and, in an attestation engagement, matters reflected in the subject matter information of the assurance engagement, and, if so - (i) The extent to which the outcome of the service will have a material effect on the underlying subject matter and, in an attestation engagement, the subject matter information of the assurance engagement; and (ii) The extent to which the assurance client determines significant matters of judgment (Ref: Paras.
+R900.13 to R900.14);